 I’ve been lucky enough to have the same great neighbors on either side of me for almost a decade.
-Our little neighborhood is possibly the best kept secret around.
+Our little neighborhood is possibly the best kept secret in town.
 That’s why I was so surprised when both neighbors put their homes up for sale within six months of each other.
-I’m not taking it personally, ten years is a good run.
-However, this did get me thinking about what kind of neighbor I am and how I might be able to channel my inner “Mr. Rogers.”
-How can I help my future neighbors feel welcome and included as they settle and continue to be a good neighbor for the long-haul?
+I didn't take it personally, ten years is a good run and they both had new circumstances that meant they needed a new home.
+However, this did get me thinking about what kind of neighbor I am.
+How can I channel my inner “Mr. Rogers” to help my future neighbors feel welcome and continue to be a good neighbor for the long-haul?

-Here are a few things I came up as I pondered WWMRD (What Would Mr. Rogers Do) even after my future neighbor’s new home sparkle has worn off.
+Here are a few things I came up with as I pondered WWMRD (What Would Mr. Rogers Do) even after the sparkle of newness has worn off my new neighbor’s home.

 Help them feel welcome

 If you’re starting from day one, try to make your neighbor feel welcome.
 Moving is stressful and tiring and a nice gesture from a new neighbor feels good.
 Give them a friendly “Welcome to the neighborhood” note, deliver homemade baked goods (homemade from the grocery store bakery works too), or just walk over and introduce yourself.
 What I’m saying is find a way to say “Hi, we’re glad you’re here” and make an effort to get to know each other.